RoxanaST25/UX220Assignment1/article_3.md

 ## Donate
-- I would like to save and put a down payment on a house
+- I would like to donate to animal shelters and associations

 ![Donate](Donate.jpg)